ucrcsedept/galah/docs/src/galah.api/commands/get_archive.rst

     |---- 2012-10-19-21-33-43
     +     +---- main.cpp

-So the top level directories of the tarball will all be names of users, and inside of each of the user directories there will be directories named by the timestamp of the submission (following the format ``YEAR-MONTH-DAY-HOUR-MINUTE-SECOND``.
-Finally, inside of the timestamped directories are the actual user submissions.

-In the unlikely scenario that two submissions by the same user have the same timestamp, the timestamped directory will follow the format ``YEAR-MONTH-DAY-HOUR-MINUTE-SECOND-RANDOMNUMBER``.
+The timestamps follow the format ``YEAR-MONTH-DAY-HOUR-MINUTE-SECOND``.
+Also, in the unlikely scenario that two submissions by the same user have the same timestamp, the timestamped directory will follow the format ``YEAR-MONTH-DAY-HOUR-MINUTE-SECOND-RANDOMNUMBER``.